 Such measures show the increasing commercial necessity of limiting the risk of gambling addiction; they also reveal that the problem is not eliminated.
-Betsson reports that 0.9 per cent of customer service inquiries in 2018 were about game addiction in one way or another, compared to 1.2 per cent in 2017.
+Betsson reports that roughly one per cent of customer service inquiries are about game addiction in one way or another.